 Instead they recommend you use a vegetable oil, such as Crisco, rather than a spray.
 Just melt a little in the microwave and use a basting brush or a paper towel to cover the surface lightly with oil.

 That being said, in practice, we have never had a waffle iron that outlasted any damage done by using spray.
 But, we do acknowledge that Crisco seems to provide a better crust on the waffle than a non-stick spray provides.

 Unless you are making some exotic jalapeno waffle, always add a touch of sugar and a little vanilla to your batter.
 Many recipes do not list sugar or vanilla in their ingredients.
 But it will add that little extra "something"...and it is so good.

 No matter what kind of waffles you are making, always add beaten egg whites.
 You can add the yolks or leave them out, but beaten egg whites are essential to light waffles.

 The egg whites should be beaten until stiff (like whipped cream) and then gently folded into the batter as the last step.

-Check our 8 best waffle recipes on top of the side panel of this page.
+Check out our 8 best waffle recipes at the top of this page.
 Then include these few simple tips and...go for the "perfect waffle" !